Reaksoft/docs-2.4.4/sources/deployment/upgrading.md

 Gluu provides the necessary [scripts](https://github.com/GluuFederation/community-edition-setup/tree/master/static/scripts) to perform the import and export of the data in and out of the servers.

-> NOTE: In this documentation we are specifying '2.4.x' as installed version.
+> NOTE: In this documentation, '2.4.x' is referred to existing installed version of Gluu CE Server.

 ## Export the data from the current installation